Oleksandr Usyk: Personal life

 Usyk is married and has four children.
 They live in Kyiv, Ukraine.
-His wife has both Ukrainian and Russian citizenship.
-Usyk practices multiple martial arts outside of boxing; including Jiu-Jitsu, Sambo, and Judo.
+He practices multiple martial arts outside of boxing; including Jiu-Jitsu, Sambo, and Judo.
 Usyk is an Orthodox Christian.

 In April 2014, after the annexation of Crimea by the Russian Federation, Usyk declared he would never exchange his Ukrainian citizenship for Russian citizenship.
 In 2016, he said that he often visits family in Crimea; that he does not like to talk politics due to the fact that people take words out of context; that in Russia he has many fans; and that he does not wish to divide people, "because we are Slavs".
 Afterwards, whenever pressed on the question, Usyk often replied "Crimea belongs to God".
 In May 2020, Usyk was listed on the Myrotvorets website for "repeating the Kremlin's statements [that Russia and Ukraine are] one nation, rejecting Russian aggression and denying the independence of Ukrainian Orthodoxy from Russian control (the aggressor country) of the Russian Orthodox Church, they have sided with the traitors of Ukraine".
 However, in September 2022 Usyk said that Crimea "was, is and will be" Ukrainian, and that it had been taken away forcefully from Ukraine.

 When Russia invaded Ukraine in February 2022, Usyk called on Russian president Vladimir Putin to stop the invasion.
 A few days later, Usyk—along with fellow boxer Vasiliy Lomachenko and MMA champion Yaroslav Amosov—travelled back to Ukraine to join the country's territorial defense forces.
 Usyk took part in armed patrols in Kyiv.
 Usyk said that Russian soldiers broke into his empty house in Vorzel and ransacked it.

 In late March, Usyk was given permission to leave Ukraine to train for his rematch with Anthony Joshua.
 He said that he did not want to leave, but that he visited wounded Ukrainian soldiers who told him he could help his country more by representing it internationally.
 In November, after Ukrainian Armed Forces liberated Kherson, Usyk posted a message online saying: "Donetsk is Ukraine.
 Luhansk is Ukraine.
 Zaporizhzhia is Ukraine.
 Crimea is Ukraine.
 Kherson is Ukraine.
 Glory to Ukraine.
 Glory to ZSU".